sjdv1982/seamless/README.md

 The main application domains are data science, scientific computing, software prototyping, and interactive web services.

-Wrokflows, computations and results are all internally represented as trees of checksums.
+Workflows, computations and results are all internally represented as trees of checksums.
 This makes them strongly interoperable and reproducible.

 ## Features